How to reduce wrinkles in your bedding.

 Step 1 - Wash your Sheets

-As previously mentioned we always recommend following the care /washing instructions provided by the manufacturer.
-When washing your sheets only wash one set at a time as overloading the machine which contributes to the sheets getting all twisted up.
+Tip ** Wash one set at a time prevents overloading the machine which contributes to the sheets getting all twisted up.

 Step 2 - Drying

-Remove your sheets from the washing machine quite promptly and as soon as the cycle is finished.
-I like to give them a little flick before taking them out to the clothesline.
+Remove your sheets from the washing machine quite promptly I like to do this as the cycle finishes.
+Give them a little flick before taking them out to the clothesline.

-Allowing the sheets hang freely on the clothesline encourages the crease to drop out.
+Allowing sheets to hang freely on the clothesline encourages the creases to fall.

 Step 3- Making the Bed

-- I have noticed that some people have used beach to remove the wrinkles from their cotton sheets, at the Manchester Factory we highly recommend that customers really do follow the washing instructions that are provided by the manufacturer.
-Majority of care instructions do mention avoid bleaching the sheets .It may whiten you sheets in the short- term and it may even take out those wrinkles but using bleach ,which is such a harsh chemical it can cause the natural fibres of the sheets to snap ,which ultimately effecting the life of the sheets.
-Over time bleaching instead of whitening the sheets can cause you sheets to turn yellow.
+Yes it may whiten you sheets in the short- term and it may even take out those wrinkles but bleach ,which is such a harsh chemical it can cause the natural fibres of the sheets to snap which effect the life of you sheets and will cause yellowing.